scoobybejesus/cryptools/README.md

 Run `./target/debug/cryptools-rs` with no arguments (or `--help`, or `-h`) to see usage.
 Alternatively, run `cargo run`, in which case command-line arguments for `cryptools-rs` may be entered following `--`, e.g., `cargo run -- -h`.

+## Development state

+As of summer 2019, the code is "feature complete" in the sense that it requires no additional features in order for it to serve the needs of the original author.
+At the same time, there are plenty of bells and whistles, creature comforts, etc. that may be added at any time.
+Additionally, the code could use factoring or general re-working in several areas.

 ## Contributing